VNDNS/vizual/tasks/generateComponent.md

 Please read motion-canvas/src/components/FlowChart.ts and its sub-classes (FlowChartNode, FlowChartEdge) to see an example.

 Please also follow the guidelines defined in ./code-style.md.

+Each finished task should be marked with a [x] in the task list.